Making the most of your pharmacist

 What is a Structured Medication Review (SMR)?

-The practice pharmacist will discuss all the medicines you take for your different conditions, and check that they are working well individually and together.
+The practice pharmacist will discuss all the medicines you take for your different conditions, and check that they are working well individually, and together.
 This appointment aims to help you get the most out of your medicines and, if necessary, you may be referred to another health professional.

 You may be eligible for this service if you have been admitted to hospital and changes are needed with your medication.
 In this case, the hospital pharmacist will refer you to your community pharmacist.

-Medication for Epilepsy
+Medication for epilepsy

 Your pharmacist can give you information about how your medication works, how to get the best seizure control and what versions of your anti-seizure medication (ASM) are available.

 Most people do not have any problems taking their medication, but some may find it difficult to swallow tablets.
 Your pharmacist can tell you if your ASM comes in different strengths.
 For example you might be able to take more tablets at a lower strength (2 x 500mg) instead of one large tablet (1 x 1000mg).
 Some drugs are also available in different forms, such as capsules, syrups or granules.
-Your pharmacist can advise you what might be available for you, and may offer to contact your doctor if a change needs to be written on your prescription.

 Medication aids

 Your pharmacist may suggest using a drug wallet, or pill box, to help you keep track of when you have taken your medication.
 Most drug wallets have containers for each day of the week to keep medication in.
-Each container is divided into sections for the morning, afternoon and evening.
-These don't suit everyone, and not every medicine can be stored in a drug wallet.
-The pharmacist can help you decide if one may benefit you.
+Each container is divided into sections for the morning, afternoon, and evening.

 Getting the same medication every time

-All ASM has a generic, or drug name (for example Levetiracetam).
-Some also have a brand or trade name given by the manufacturer (for example Keppra).
 Some ASM comes in more than one generic version (because they are made by different manufacturers).
 Manufacturers of generics may give their generic version its own name.
-For some ASM, different versions of the generic drug can vary slightly and this could affect seizure control, for some people.

-This difference has been highlighted by the Medicines and Healthcare Regulatory Authority (MHRA) who issue guidelines for doctors prescribing ASM.
+For some ASMs, different versions of the generic drug can vary slightly and this could affect seizure control, for some people.
+This difference has been highlighted by the Medicines and Healthcare products Regulatory Agency (MHRA) who issue guidelines for doctors prescribing ASMs.
 This helps them to decide whether it is important for people with epilepsy to have the same version of their particular ASM each time.

 Taking the same version of your ASM